Carles Puyol: Club career

-On 13 November 2010, Puyol played his 500th game in all competitions for Barcelona in a domestic league match against Villareal.
+On 13 November 2010, Puyol played his 500th game in all competitions for Barcelona in a domestic league match against Villarreal.
 He struggled again with injuries during the 2010–11 campaign, but still appeared in 28 matches, again winning the league and the Champions League.
 He played the final six minutes in the Champions League final, a 3–1 victory over Manchester United at the Wembley Stadium.

 After the defeat to Inter Milan in the 2009–10 Champions League semi-final, Puyol played in 56 matches for Barcelona without losing, a run that only ended on 11 January 2012 at Osasuna (2–3 loss).
 He also scored two goals in the season's Copa del Rey, against Real Madrid and Valencia.

 On 2 October 2012, in the late stages of a Champions League group stage encounter at Benfica, his first game upon recovering from a knee ligament injury suffered against Getafe, Puyol dislocated his elbow after landing awkwardly in a corner kick challenge.
 He was initially expected to be sidelined for two months but fully recovered in one.
 On 18 December Barcelona renewed his contract, extending it until 30 June 2016.
 In June of the following year he again underwent surgery on his right knee, his sixth operation as a professional, which led to thoughts of early retirement.

 On 2 March 2014, Puyol surpassed Migueli to go second in Barça's all-time league appearances table, behind only Xavi, and scored the third goal in a 4–1 home win against Almería.
 Two days later, although he still had two more years in his contract, he announced that he would leave Barcelona at the end of the season.
 He said "After my last two major operations, I find it is taking me a lot of effort to reach the level required here, even more than myself and the surgeons thought necessary.
 That's the reason I have reached this decision".

 Barcelona bid farewell to Puyol on 15 May 2014, after a fifteen-year career in the first team (ten as captain) that brought him 21 titles.
 At a packed Auditori 1899, his teammates, ex-teammates, presidents and coaches paid tribute to him, and he said "I’ve lived the dream of so many young kids, doing what I most enjoy in life, playing football and training".
 He announced his retirement shortly after at the age of 36 but stayed with his only club; he was immediately appointed director of football Andoni Zubizarreta's assistant.
 He resigned in January 2015, shortly after Zubizarreta was fired.